wkloucek/ocis/docs/ocis/storage-backends/dcfsnfs.md

 The oCIS server can be instructed to set up the decomposed FS at a certain path by setting the environment variable `OCIS_BASE_DATA_PATH`.

-The test setup started an oCIS tech preview single binary release using this start command:
+The test setup started an oCIS single binary release using this start command:

 ```bash
 ./ocis init